Spudos/Pure-Drive-Fitness/readme.md

 ## 7.0 Testing

-The site has been tested on all formats from 320px wide (commonly used on iphones) up to full desktop sizes over 1800px using
+The site has been tested manually on all formats from 320px wide (commonly used on iphones) up to full desktop sizes over 1800px using using browser web developer tools

+The format was also checked on
+Iphone 12
+Iphone 14
+ipad Mini
+Ipad Pro 12.9"
+Macbook Pro
+Desktop PC

+### HTML and CSS

 The W3C validation service was used to validate the HTML and CSS code with no errors reported